kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/planning-structuring-overview.md

 ## Structuring

-Structuring is the next step of the writing process, and the goal is to determine how to organise your information to achieve your chosen purpose for your specific audience.
+Structuring is the next step of the writing process.
+The goal is to determine how to organise your information to achieve your chosen purpose for your specific audience.
 <br/><br/>

 | **Typical Tasks** | **Typical Problems** |